-Over the past six-months economist have increasingly sounded the alarm about the recession just around the corner.
+Over the past six-months economists have increasingly sounded the alarm about the recession just around the corner.
 Does market research have a role in helping companies prepare for this possibility?
 We think the answer is: Yes.

 Business publications and financial pundits offer varied advice on the best strategies for surviving and thriving in the next economic downturn.
-A recent article in the Harvard Business Review advocated taking a long-term view, avoid costing cutting and focusing on growth opportunities.
-On the other side of the spectrum some strategic advisors recommend building up a large financial reserve and avoiding taking on any additional debt.
+A recent article in the Harvard Business Review advocated taking a long-term view, avoid cost cutting and focusing on growth opportunities.
+On the other side of the spectrum, some strategic advisors recommend building up a large financial reserve and avoiding taking on any additional debt.
 And some recommend a two-pronged approach.

 Regardless of your world view on how best to prepare for recession, a few things seem inevitable.
 In a general economic slowdown:

 - Customers and prospects face greater budget constraints

 - New investment decisions receive more scrutiny and take longer

 Collectively these trends make it hard to find and win new business.

 Primary research insights can help companies focus on the market segments with the most opportunity, identify the outcomes prospects are willing to invest in, and optimize their upper funnel activities.

 Identify Segments of Opportunity